MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 where midl
 ```

-If you want to use the types declared in one `.idl` file from a different `.idl` file, then you use the `import` directive.
+If you want to use the types defined in one `.idl` file from a different `.idl` file, then you use the `import` directive.
 For more details, and a code example, see [XAML controls; bind to a C++/WinRT property](/windows/uwp/cpp-and-winrt-apis/binding-property).
 Of course, if you're consuming a first- or third-party component, then you won't have access to the `.idl` file.
 For example, you might want to consume the [Win2D](https://www.nuget.org/packages/Win2D.uwp) Windows Runtime API for immediate-mode 2D graphics rendering.
 The command above used the `/reference` switch to reference a Windows Runtime metadata (`.winmd`) file.
 In this next example, we'll use that switch again, imagining the scenario where we have `Bookstore.winmd`, but not `Bookstore.idl`.

 ```idl
 // MVVMApp.idl